YJDoc2/The-Transpiler-Project/project.md

 Added support for classes in params
 \# test20.c transpiled from test20.tpp for testing class type function params

-test for making sure expr combing works as expected on class types
+Added support for classes in fn and method return types STILL UNSTABLE test for making sure expr combing works as expected on class types

-add support for classes in fn return types add support for accessing their methods
+add support for accessing their methods, add support fot 'this', maybe use :: for method access

-add use syntax ?
-change action input and print to accommodate classes Maybe merge add_var and add_array method in single as crate_class_var has done DO some formatting and pretty-printing of the parser and lexer
+add use syntax along with something like pragma once? change action input and print to accommodate classes Maybe merge add_var and add_array method in single as crate_class_var has done DO some formatting and pretty-printing of the parser and lexer